shaack/cm-chess/README.md

 # cm-chess

-It is like [chess.js](https://github.com/jhlywa/chess.js) (and uses is based on an older version of chess.js), but can handle history variations (tree-structured move history), PGN header values, Nags and Comments.
+It is like [chess.js](https://github.com/jhlywa/chess.js) (and is based on an older version of chess.js), but can handle history variations (tree-structured move history), PGN header values, Nags and Comments.